Easy Pose

 Step Six

 Stay in this posture for as long as you like.
 However, it's important that you remember which leg you've crossed above which.
-That way, you can cross them the opposite way tomorrow.
+That way, you can cross them the opposite way next time.

-If you always cross your legs with the same leg on top, then your muscles and posture gradually become out of balance.
-If you are sitting for some time, then spend half the time with the legs crossed one way and then switch them for the other half of the time.
+If you always cross your legs with the same leg on top, your muscles and posture gradually become imbalanced.
+If you are sitting for some time, spend half the time with the legs crossed one way, then switch them for the other half.

 Beginner's Tip: